Emily Grosholz

-Emily Rolfe Grosholz (born 1950 Philadelphia) is an American poet and philosopher.
-She is Edwin Erle Sparks Professor of Philosophy, African American Studies and English, and a member of the Center for Fundamental Theory / Institute for Gravitation and the Cosmos, at the Pennsylvania State University.
+Emily Rolfe Grosholz (October 17, 1950 – May 2, 2026) was an American poet and philosopher.
+She was the Edwin Erle Sparks Professor of Philosophy, African American Studies and English, and a member of the Center for Fundamental Theory / Institute for Gravitation and the Cosmos, at the Pennsylvania State University.

-She was the 2011 Elizabeth McNulty Wilkinson '25 Poetry Chair, at Buffalo Seminary in March 2011.
+Grosholz was the 2011 Elizabeth McNulty Wilkinson '25 Poetry Chair, at Buffalo Seminary in March 2011.

 From September 2011 through January 2012, she was a senior researcher at REHSEIS / SPHERE / CNRS and University of Paris Diderot - Paris 7, with a 'Research in Paris 2011' grant from the city of Paris.

-Life
+Life and career

-She was raised in the suburbs of Philadelphia.
+Emily Rolfe Grosholz was born in Philadelphia, Pennsylvania, on October 17, 1950, and was raised in the suburbs of the city.
 She graduated from the University of Chicago, with a B.A. in 1972, and Yale University with a Ph.D. in Philosophy in 1978.

-She was a 1988 Guggenheim Fellow.
+Grosholz was a 1988 Guggenheim Fellow.
 She held National Endowment for the Humanities fellowships in 1985 and in 2004, and American Council of Learned Societies fellowships in 1982 and 1997.

-She has served as an advisory editor for the Hudson Review since 1984.
-She has been a member of the editorial board of the Journal of the History of Ideas since 1998, a member of the editorial board of Studia Leibnitiana since 2002, and a member of the editorial board of the Journal of Humanistic Mathematics since 2010.
-She is a member of the Directive Committee of the Association for the Philosophy of Mathematical Practice.
+She served as an advisory editor for the Hudson Review from 1984.
+Grosholz was a member of the editorial board of the Journal of the History of Ideas from 1998, a member of the editorial board of Studia Leibnitiana from 2002, and a member of the editorial board of the Journal of Humanistic Mathematics from 2010.
+She was a member of the Directive Committee of the Association for the Philosophy of Mathematical Practice.

-She is married to the medievalist Robert R. Edwards, with whom she has four children.
+Grosholz was married to the medievalist Robert R. Edwards, with whom she had four children.
+She died at her home on May 2, 2026, at the age of 75.